-In addition to having a strong commitment to excellence in research the department is responsible for, and committed to, the teaching of the contemporary contents of the traditional disciplines of physiology, pharmacology, and therapeutics within the integrated curriculum of the College of Medicine.
+In addition to having a strong commitment to excellence in research the department is responsible for, and committed to, the teaching of the contemporary contents of the traditional disciplines of physiology, pharmacology, and therapeutics in the College of Medicine.
 In the health-care profession programs this includes the MD students in medical school, MS students in the Physician Assistant program and MS students in the Human Donation Science program.
 The department also teaches these disciplines and other basic sciences to students in the interdisciplinary Ph.D. and M.S. programs that are designed to prepare students for careers in biomedical sciences.
 Currently, this adds up to about 600 hours of didactic teaching per year in addition to the individual training received by research students.
 Department faculty also play an important role in organizing the curricula and oversee about 1000 scheduled hours as directors of blocks, courses and units within courses.

-For the medical student curriculum in the College of Medicine, the department faculty present more than 50% of the lectures in the Organ Systems block which is taught in the second year.
+For the medical student curriculum in the College of Medicine, the department faculty present close to 60% of the lectures in the Organ Systems block which is taught in the second year.
 This important block includes most of the key physiology and pharmacology integrated with pathology and clinical presentations.
 The department faculty also make important contributions to the Cellular and Molecular Biology block taught in the first year and the Immunity and Infection block taught in the second year.

-The department also has important teaching duties in the College of Graduate Studies.
-A physiology course is taught to students in the Graduate Certificate in Medical Sciences program.
+The department also has important teaching duties in the College of Medicine graduate programs.
+A physiology course is taught to students in the MSBS in Medical Sciences program.
 This program is designed to prepare students for more advanced studies in medicine and primarily application for medical school.
-For students wishing to develop careers in research, by earning a PhD or MS degree in Biomedical Sciences, the department plays an important role in teaching key didactic courses including the core course of the curriculum related to proteins, biomembranes and cell signaling and genes respectively as well as other key courses Methods in Molecular Cell Biology and Receptors and Signal Transduction.
+For students wishing to develop careers in research, by earning a PhD or MS degree in Biomedical Sciences, the department plays an important role in teaching key didactic courses including the four first year core courses of the curriculum related to proteins, biomembranes and cell signaling and genes respectively as well as other key courses including Methods in Molecular Cell Biology and other advanced courses.

 The department has a long history of excellence and dedication to teaching.
-This is exemplified by the record of Dr. Dan Koechel, now retired, who in 2006 received the "Golden Apple" award for teaching medical students for 31 consecutive years.
+This is exemplified by the legendary record of Dr. Dan Koechel, now retired, who received the "Golden Apple" award for teaching medical students for 31 consecutive years.
 “Golden Apples” have also been awarded to Joana Chakraborty, PhD in 2010 and Andrew Beavis, PhD in 2012.
 Dr. Beavis has also been selected by the Physician Assistant students for an “Outstanding Faculty” award each year 2009-2014.